 This is not an exhaustive list of FinTech companies, nor is it intended to be.
 Instead, it is a general guide to the FinTech industry, with major players and the problems that they’re solving simply explained.

 Am I missing any big and notable players, or categories?
 Let me know!
-This article is cross-posted from Medium.
+This article was also cross-posted to LinkedIn.